What to do with money

 Let’s look at each of these options in a bit more detail.

 If you’ve accumulated some extra money, why not treat yourself?
-Buying material goods can be rewarding provided you can afford it, it’s something you’ll use, and you’ve researched the best price.
+Buying material goods can be rewarding as long as you can afford it, it’s something you’ll use or truly love, and you’ve researched the best price.
 Spending money on experiences can provide even more satisfaction and create lifelong memories.
-Read our guide – What to spend money on – for more spending-related tips and advice.

 Investing your spare cash can be an effective way to grow your wealth, provided you’re comfortable with the associated risk.
 You can purchase shares, cash, property or bonds which typically allow you to generate income over the long term.
-You could potentially sell these investments at a later date for profit.
+You could potentially sell these investments at a later date for profit, but nothing is guaranteed, and you should ensure you do your research if you go down this route.

 Give it away

-Giving money to charity is a great way to spend your money.
-Regardless of your cash stores, donating even a small amount to those who are less fortunate can be an enriching experience.
+Giving money to charity could be a rewarding way to spend your money.
+Regardless of your cash stores, donating even a small amount to those who are less fortunate, or to causes you are passionate about, can be an enriching experience.
 What’s more, charitable donations also qualify for tax relief.
 This means you can deduct them from your total taxable income, thereby reducing your tax liability.

 On this page, you’ll learn what these rules are, what the tax implications are on large gifts and things you may want to consider before you give your children money.Read more